-Wealthfront's methodology is based on Modern Portfolio Theory, for which the Nobel Prize was awarded in 1990.
+Wealthfront Advisers' methodology is based on Modern Portfolio Theory, for which the Nobel Prize was awarded in 1990.
 It is considered state-of-the-art portfolio modeling, but is only one possible way to invest.
-Clients should be aware that Wealthfront’s process is based in part on a careful evaluation of past price performance and volatility in order to evaluate future probabilities.
-Although Wealthfront seeks multiple asset classes for its Clients in order to diversify portfolios, it is possible that different or unrelated asset classes may all exhibit similar price changes in similar directions.
+Clients should be aware that Wealthfront Advisers’ process is based in part on a careful evaluation of past price performance and volatility in order to evaluate future probabilities.
+Although Wealthfront Advisers seeks multiple asset classes for its Clients in order to diversify portfolios, it is possible that different or unrelated asset classes may all exhibit similar price changes in similar directions.
 This correlation of price behavior may adversely affect a Client, and may become more acute in times of market upheaval or high volatility.

-The securities employed in Wealthfront Client accounts are exchange-traded funds or other publicly registered funds ("ETFs"), which generally are registered investment companies under the Investment Company Act of 1940.
-Although Wealthfront believes its selection process identifies ETFs with high liquidity, low expenses, and low tracking error, Wealthfront’s selection process does not guarantee the quality of a particular ETF or that it will 1) be profitable, 2) properly track any comparable index, 3) trade in a liquid fashion, or 4) trade at or above its publicly-posted net asset value.
+The securities employed in certain Client accounts include exchange-traded funds or other publicly registered funds ("ETFs"), which generally are registered investment companies under the Investment Company Act of 1940.
+Although Wealthfront Advisers believes its selection process identifies ETFs with high liquidity, low expenses, and low tracking error, Wealthfront Advisers’ selection process does not guarantee the quality of a particular ETF or that it will 1) be profitable, 2) properly track any comparable index, 3) trade in a liquid fashion, or 4) trade at or above its publicly-posted net asset value.

-Wealthfront reserves the right to change at any time the selection of ETFs that it recommends if, in Wealthfront’s sole discretion, any ETF does not meet requirements for continued listing on the platform.
-Clients should be aware that changes in the selection of ETFs employed by Wealthfront's investment management service may result in the sale of their existing holdings and may subject them to additional tax liability.
+Wealthfront Advisers reserves the right to change at any time the selection of ETFs that it recommends if, in Wealthfront Advisers’ sole discretion, any ETF does not meet requirements for continued listing on the platform.
+Clients should be aware that changes in the selection of ETFs employed by Wealthfront Advisers’ investment management service may result in the sale of their existing holdings and may subject them to additional tax liability.

-An ETF typically includes embedded expenses that may reduce its net asset value, and therefore directly affect its performance and indirectly affect a Client’s portfolio performance or an index benchmark comparison.
-These expenses may include management fees, custodian fees, and legal and accounting fees.
+An ETF typically includes embedded expenses that may reduce its net asset value and therefore directly affect its performance and indirectly affect a Client’s portfolio performance or an index benchmark comparison.
+These embedded expenses may include management fees, custodian fees, and legal and accounting fees.
 ETF expenses may change from time to time at the sole discretion of the ETF issuer.
-Wealthfront discloses each ETF’s current information, including expenses, on the Site or App.
+Wealthfront Advisers discloses each ETF’s current information, including expenses, on the Site and App.
 ETF tracking error and expenses may vary.

 Furthermore, ETF performance may not exactly match the performance of the index or market benchmark that the ETF is designed to track because 1) the ETF incurs expenses and transaction costs not incurred by any applicable index or market benchmark; 2) certain securities comprising the index or market benchmark tracked by the ETF may, from time to time, temporarily be unavailable; and 3) supply and demand in the market for either the ETF and/or for the securities held by the ETF may cause the ETF shares to trade at a premium or discount to the actual net asset value of the securities owned by the ETF.